danlaudk/HaskellWorkshop/slides/slidesEnglish.md

 The `**` operator performs exponentiation.

-* If I invest 5 quatloos at 3% compound interest per annum, how many quatloos will I have after 10 years?
+* If I invest 5 euro at 3% compound interest per year, how many euro's will I have after 10 years?

 # Quick exercises: 2